chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 #### Configure

-1. HAProxy needs an ssl-certificate to be one file, in a certain format.
-To do that, we create a new directory where the SSL certificate for automate and infra server that HAProxy reads will live.
+1. HAProxy needs an SSL certificate to be one file in a specific format.
+To do that, we create a new directory with the SSL certificate for the Chef Automate and Infra Server that HAProxy reads will live.
 Then we output the "live" (latest) certificates from LetsEncrypt and dump that output into the certificate file for HAProxy to use:

    - For Chef Automate: